 We all know the Christmas songs canon: Winter Wonderland, White Christmas, Baby it’s Cold Outside, yada yada yada.
 What we don’t all know is just how many acts have thrown their hats into the ring since those songs were minted a zillion years ago.
-With new Hanson and Sia Christmas albums ready to go and only a few days until Santa arrives, it’s time to start assembling your playlists.
+With only a few days until Santa arrives, it’s time to start assembling your playlists.
 Here are eight tracks that ought to join the classics list this year.

 Hanson, Finally It’s Christmas